RomanKue/docs-example/docs/dev-ops-handbook/technical-accounts.md

 ## QD-Users

-* [Charly Brown](https://atc-github.azure.cloud.bmw/qdunit0) aka qqunit0 is a test persona which can be employed to test UNITY app development workflows.
+* [Charlie Brown](https://atc-github.azure.cloud.bmw/qdunit0) aka qqunit0 is a test persona which can be employed to test UNITY app development workflows.